Friday, April 30, 2021

 With everything going into the basic cost of the computer, I had to beg my parents to buy me software.
-A lot of times, I had to settle for going to the library for books on programing and a blank tape for storage.
+A lot of times, I had to settle for going to the library for books on programming and a blank tape for storage.
 In 1981, the film War Games sparked my imagination as to what computers could be.

 A little over a decade later, I discovered a game that embraced both limitations and imagination to amazing effect.

 You're the protagonist in a story that isn't told but shown.
-The limits of the then modern day Macintosh allowed for spectacular images, but only just an image.
+The limits of the then modern-day Macintosh allowed for spectacular images, but only just an image.
 One at a time.
 Plus a bit of sound.
 To do this, the Rand Brothers tweaked the hell out of their hardware and software, even stripping down the color palettes to capitalize on the Mac's meager specs.
-Better than everything else on the market but still limited to handful of hertz and less than a half dozen megs of RAM.
+Better than everything else on the market but still limited to a handful of hertz and less than a half dozen megs of RAM.

-Gorgeous images told the story of a family shattered by envy, power and pride.
+Gorgeous images told the story of a family shattered by envy, power, and pride.
 Using the linking books, you search for the pages that will restore Sirrus, Achenar, and Atrus, whoever they might be.
 Catherine, the wife of Atrus and the mother of Achenar and Sirrus appears only via a note.
 You have no idea what is happening and what needs to be done.
 Your quest takes you to different worlds called "Ages" to recover the pages.

 Each Age, named Selenitic, Stoneship, Mechanical, and Channelwood contains puzzles to be solved.
 The mechanic of the game required at least two puzzles, one to progress in the game and a second so you may return to Myst Island.
-Travel between Ages required a book written to describe that age.
+Travel between Ages requires a book written to describe that age.
 Open the book and see the Age.
 Touch the page and enter the Age.
 To return, you need to find the linking book hidden within the Age.
 Ingenious.